Ancient Secrets to Success: The Richest Man in Babylon and His ‘Seven Cures for a Lean Purse’

 Babylon became the wealthiest city of the ancient world because its citizens were the richest people of their time.
 They appreciated the value of money.
 They practiced sound financial principles in acquiring money, keeping money and making their money earn more money.
 They provided for themselves what we all desire . . . incomes for the future. – George Samuel Clason

-In a nutshell, this book is a modern-day classic which offers readers an understanding of and a solution to personal financial problems.
+Considered a modern-day classic, this book offers its readers an understanding of and a solution to personal financial issues.
 The author, George S. Clason, is a successful businessman who founded the Clason Map Company of Denver, Colorado and published the first road atlas of the United States and Canada.

 Having read this book recently, I would like to share with you the hidden treasures that I was able to gather from it and why I believe this book must be a required reading for every young adult.